Mandelliant/mandelliant.github.io/_posts/2020-07-27-building-websites-with-jekyll-and-github-pages.md

     Save and close the Gemfile.

-5. At this point, GitHub suggests [testing your site locally](testing):
+4. At this point, GitHub suggests [testing your site locally](testing).
+Use the command `$ bundle exec jekyll serve` to run a test server from your computer:

     ```
     $ bundle exec jekyll serve